Hichem-BRHM/Python_Project/README.md

 # Quiz-App

-This project represents a small program that allows user to test his knowledge in diffrent subjects.
+This project represents a small program developed by our ByteForgeNexus team.
+It allows user to test his knowledge in diffrent subjects.
 The program will ask the user a series of questions and will provide feedback on the user's performance.
 The program will also provide a summary of the user's performance at the end of the test.
 It is both console-based and GUI-based application.

 ## Requirements